ARMENIA – North (Gegharkunik, Lori, Shirak, Tavush, Gyumri)

 St. Stephanos Church.
 12th century, tiny.

-On the hill above the monastery are several sepulchers and grave stones.
+On the hill above the monastery are several sepulchres and gravestones.
 One is in the middle of a small roundabout.

 SEVAN (pop 19,000)

-One of the most and popular resorts in Armenia, it is on the northwestern shores of Lake Sevan at 1,925 metres (6,316 feet) above sea level, 65 km (40 mi) northeast of the capital Yerevan.
-Sevan is surrounded with the Sevan National Park.
+One of the most popular resorts in Armenia, it is on the northwestern shores of Lake Sevan at 1,925 metres (6,316 feet) above sea level, 65 km (40 mi) northeast of the capital Yerevan.
+Sevan is surrounded by the Sevan National Park.

 During the brief summer of the region, Sevan turns into a popular beach resort.
 Many professionals and amateurs visit the city to practice their favourite types of sports on the shores including beach soccer, beach volleyball, windsurfing and other types of water sports through numerous swimming beaches and facilities along the entire Sevan shore, such as the water park, the horse-riding club, the tennis courts, the mini football and basketball fields, etc.